Forgot password

 How Does The Boys End in the Comics?

-Prime Video’s The Boys and its spinoff, Gen V, are a little different from the comics they’re based on, but they’re still farming a lot of the latter’s story.
+Prime Video’s The Boys and its spinoff, Gen V, are a little different from the comics they’re based on, but they’re still farming a lot from the source material.
 So, if you’re wondering how The Boys ends in the comics and are prepared for some potential spoilers, here’s the answer.

 Recommended Videos

-He was always an asshole, but he goes full-on psychopath.
+He was always a bad person, but he goes full-on psychopath.
 Right under Vought’s nose, he enlists a massive army of superhumans and storms the White House, killing the president.
-But the US Military is prepared for such an eventuality, partly due to intel from The Boys.
+But the U.S. Military is prepared for such an eventuality, partly due to intel from The Boys.
 Using weapons designed to home in on Supes, they annihilate all of Homelander’s army.

 Meanwhile, Butcher heads into the White House to confront Homelander, the man who was responsible for his wife’s death.
 Except he wasn’t.
 It’s revealed that Black Noir is actually a more powerful Homelander clone, designed to kill him if he went rogue.